Ukraine Political Parties

 As with many other post-Soviet countries, the Communist Party remains a relative mainstay on the Ukrainian political scene.
 While just passing the 5-percent threshold, the Communists have retained a visible presence in Ukrainian socio-political life, fielding outspoken and colorful individuals, such as firebrand Petro Symonenko, and publicly defending Kiev’s most famous Vladimir Lenin statue from nationalist attackers.
 As expected, the party enjoys the most support from retirees, but virtually none from younger voters and the first post-Soviet generation.
 It espouses a Marxist-Leninist ideology, though it has been known to work with the Party of Regions on key legislation and to collect votes otherwise intended for the ruling party.

+Led by Vitaliy KLITSCHKO, it did not participate in the 2007 elections.
+However, the party steadily increased in popularity.
 Among the newest Ukrainian political parties, UDAR (Russian for “punch”) was founded in April 2010 and is led by boxing champion-cum-politician Vitaliy Klitschko.
 Based on an earlier political coalition built around Klitschko’s 2006 political debut, in which he lost the Kiev mayoral election but gained 14 seats in the city council, UDAR has been slowly collecting political capital.
 In the 2010 local elections, it won about 400 seats on local and regional councils throughout Ukraine.
 Compared to its competitors, UDAR has enjoyed the most pre-election buzz: its support level has soared in recent months, and it seems set to collect seats in parliament.
 Experts have labeled it a political “dark horse,” noting it is unclear whether it would work with the ruling party or join the opposition.
 Its supports a platform of pro-Europeanism and anti-corruption.

 |Join the GlobalSecurity.org mailing list|